-Spring is here and many of us will be enjoying getting back into the garden again.
+Spring is here at last (well almost!) and many of us will be enjoying getting back into the garden again.
 Exercising our green fingers is a great way to get closer to nature, enjoy a little peace and relax our minds.
-But gardening can be strenuous exercise too, so it's not surprising that at this time of year we see a larger number of patients at The House Clinics, suffering from lower back pain related to gardening.
+But what we sometimes forget, is that gardening can be strenuous exercise too.

-Check out our quick video by Chiropractor, Chris Julian, or read our full guide below...
+Check out our video tips by Chiropractor, Chris Julian, or read our full guide below:

-You'll need to do some stretching and simple exercises to target your core, back, shoulders, arms, and legs...
+Do some stretching and simple exercises to warm up your core, back, shoulders, arms, and legs...

 While a warm-up will help your body prepare for the demands of gardening, the best way to avoid injury and back pain, in the long run, is to strengthen your core (the group of muscles around your midsection which help protect and keep your spine stable).
 Core exercises should involve the major muscles in your abdomen, including your internal and external obliques and the transverse abdominals.

 A strong core will especially prepare your body for the more rigorous demands of gardening such as digging, lifting, and carrying.

 Pilates and Yoga are great ways to strengthen your core.
 There are many helpful DVDs, free videos to access on youtube, or public classes available.
 Or you can ask one of our Chiropractors for guidance on simple core-strengthening exercises (this is part of your treatment here at the clinic).

 #3.
 Avoid back injury by paying attention to how you bend and lift

 Whether it's a bag of compost or garden waste, or moving plant pots, be mindful of how you lift and carry things while you garden... a high percentage of back pain is directly related to carrying something heavy!
 And while bending over to do the groundwork, think about your position.